-- Good behaviour, kindness and consideration are recognised by merit points from Reception to Form 6. - Friday assembly is an assembly to celebrate personal achievements: - 10 merits gain a merit badge, 20 merits gain a bronze badge, 30 merits gain a silver badge, 40 merits gain a gold badge, 50 merits gain a ruby badge, 60 merits gain a sapphire badge, 70 merits gain an emerald badge, 80 merits gain an amethyst badge, 90 merits gain a topaz badge and 100 merits gain a diamond badge. - Pupils also add tokens to the House Accumulators 10 merits 1 token, 20 2 tokens, 30 3 tokens, 40 4 tokens, 50 5 tokens and so on.

-Achiever of the Week certificates, Best Form in Playground, Best Form in Assembly and Best Cloakroom are all awarded to nominated pupils.

-- All achievements inside and outside school are recognised.
+- Good behaviour, work in and out of the classroom, kindness and consideration of the school's chosen 'Value of the Month' values are recognised by merit points from Reception to Form 6. - Friday assembly is an assembly to celebrate personal achievements: - 10 merits gain a merit badge, 20 merits gain a bronze badge, 30 merits gain a silver badge, 40 merits gain a gold badge, 50 merits gain a ruby badge, 60 merits gain a sapphire badge, 70 merits gain an emerald badge, 80 merits gain an amethyst badge, 90 merits gain a topaz badge and 100 merits gain a diamond badge. - Pupils also add tokens to the House Accumulators 10 merits 1 token, 20 2 tokens, 30 3 tokens, 40 4 tokens, 50 5 tokens and so on. - 'Achiever of the Week' certificates, 'Best Form in Playground', 'Best Form in Assembly' and 'Best Cloakroom' are all awarded to nominated Forms. - Achievements inside and outside school are recognised.